 - the use of technology to better support patients and other ways to improve efficiency

 - changes to parts of the act that deal with the ability of patients to make treatment decisions

-Your feedback will help inform amendments that must be made to the Mental Health Act by July 17, 2020, and proposed changes that will help modernize the act.
+Your feedback helped inform amendments the Mental Health Act by July 17, 2020 that are proposed in Bill 17: the Mental Health Amendment Act.